Arcadiastyx/Arcadiastyx/README.md

  🌱 I’m currently learning **Bash, C , C++ , Docker ,**

-⚡ Fun fact **In programming, there's a phenomenon called "Ward Cunningham's Law," which states: "The best way to get the right answer on the internet is not to ask a question, it's to post the wrong answer."**
+⚡ Fun fact **There's a phenomenon called "Ward Cunningham's Law," which states: "The best way to get the right answer on the internet is not to ask a question, it's to post the wrong answer."**

   </div>